Looking for some inspiration and to strengthen your faith? These books may be right up your alley.

 More Than The Tattooed Mormon

-Al Fox Carraway is a quirky, fun woman who is a convert to the Church of Jesus Christ of Latter-Day Saints.
-In this book she shares her conversion story and lessons she learned from the process.
+Al Fox Carraway she shares her conversion story to The Church and lessons she learned along the way.
 This funny book is full of her stories and experiences.
 It teaches you a lot about how to treat others and how God knows us individually.
 An easy, light read.

 A Prophet's Voice